Technology tips and teaching strategies aligned with PowerUp WHAT WORKS.

 Dictionary.com defines a Podcast as being, “a digital audio or video file or recording, usually part of a themed series that can be downloaded from a website to a media player or computer.”
 Podcasts containing news, stories...
 More...

 Happy New Years from the PowerUp WHAT WORKS team!
 In 2014, PowerUp WHAT WORKS aimed to use the Tech Matters Blog to keep our readers up-to-date on the innovative ways educators are using educational technology to enhance instruction and help all...
 More...

 Image Credit: EduBlog How do you find high-quality content for your Personal Learning Network?
-Building a Personal Learning Network (PLN) supports your professional development, as a teacher, PD facilitator, teacher educator, or an administrator....
+Building a Personal Learning Network (PLN) supports your professional development, as a teacher, PD facilitator,...
 More...

 Celebrating the New Year traditionally means making resolutions.
 Typical, top-of the-list items include dieting and exercising.
 But from a professional side, what if the resolutions focused on ways to use technology to improve teaching and learning...
 More...